Kingflow-23/Exploring-Brain-Signals-and-Affective-Computing-for-Neuromarketing/README.md

 ### SEED Dataset

-The project primarily uses the SEED (Similarity Emotion Database) dataset, which contains:
+The project primarily uses the SEED dataset, which contains:

 - **15 subjects** with multiple sessions
 - **3 emotion classes**: Positive, Negative, Neutral